farhansadeed/User-Task-Conducting-System/README.md

-# Task-Management-System-Laravel
+# User-Task-Conducting-System
-# Laravel | Complete Task Management System

-A simple task management app
+## This is a task operation system for the users.

 ## Getting Started